How to use equity to purchase an investment property?

 4. Use equity as the deposit

-Once your equity is released, it can be applied as the deposit for your investment property.
-This is one of the key advantages of using equity because it allows you to invest without needing to save a large cash deposit.
+Once your equity is released, it can serve as the deposit for your investment property.
+This allows you to invest without needing to save a large cash deposit.
+By using your equity, you can cover upfront costs such as the deposit, stamp duty, and other fees, while still keeping your savings intact for unexpected expenses or future opportunities.

 5. Find and purchase the property